 To serve, put some noodles at the bottom of each bowl and ladle the hot soup over top.
 Garnish with fresh parsley and a few cracks of black pepper.
-Serve with a crusty bread like our fresh rosemary focaccia.
+Serve with a crusty bread.

 - Use homemade turkey stock for the best flavor.